 "Graduated response" or "three strikes" regimes which require ISPs to disconnect their subscribers' Internet access for alleged copyright infringement are extremely controversial.
-Three strikes laws currently exist in only three countries – South Korea, France and Taiwan – so inclusion in ACTA might result in more countries adopting such regimes.
+Three strikes laws currently exist in only three countries – South Korea, France and Taiwan, province of China* – so inclusion in ACTA might result in more countries adopting such regimes.
 This has rightly been the subject of much debate in Europe, where the European Parliament has categorically rejected three strikes regimes on several occasions.
 Accordingly, the European Commission went to considerable lengths in their press release yesterday to emphasize that ACTA does not require countries to adopt three strikes laws:

 The negotiation draft shows that specific concerns, raised in particular by the civil society, are unfounded.
 No party in the ACTA negotiation is proposing that governments should introduce a compulsory "3 strikes " or "gradual response" [sic] rule to fight copyright infringements and internet piracy.